qoraailab-prog/ehsan-ai-projects/README.md

 ---

 ## 🎯 Goal
-Build a strong foundation in Python + AI and start freelancing with at least **$3000/month income** in the next 2–3 months.
+Build a strong foundation in Python + AI and start freelancing .

 ---